h2oai/datatable/docs/quick-start.rst

   f.ColA

 which indicates a column ``ColA`` in some Frame.
-Here ``f`` is a variable that has to be imported from datatable module.
+Here ``f`` is a variable that has to be imported from the datatable module.
 This variable provides a convenient way to reference any column in a Frame.
 In addition to the notation above, the following is also supported: